howerj/web.anapnea/txt/glass.md

     algorithms." -- Morpheus

-Centralization of information provides many benefits but also is a powerful lever against the peoples, this is a problem, not a (decentralized) mass surveillance system where no one person controls anything.
+Centralization of information provides many benefits but also is a powerful lever against people, this is a problem, not a decentralized mass surveillance system where no one person controls anything.

 It may seem odd to bring up all of this in an article that purports